Daud Bolad

-Racial Discrimination
+Racial discrimination

 After graduation Tayeb 'Sikha' rose up through the political establishment, while Bolad did not.
 The racial discrimination of the national political elite kept him from progressing, a charge he would make openly against the Muslim Brotherhood.
-Bolad would later write, "even when I go to the mosque to pray, even there, in the presence of God, for them I am still a slave [abd] and they will assign me a place related to my race."
+Bolad would later write, "even when I go to the mosque to pray, even there, in the presence of God, for them I am still a slave [abid] and they will assign me a place related to my race."
 Bolad returned to Darfur and became a small businessman.

 Separation from Islamic Movement

 He had further second thoughts about the Islamist movement in 1988 after al-Turabi silenced all criticism of the Libyan-backed violence in Darfur.
 He was briefly associated with the Sudan Socialist Union, the party of Nimeiry, and continued to drift to the political left.
 He was described as "obsessive and driven, meticulously and energetically building up his political network".